Illinois's 17th congressional district: 2,500 to 10,000 people

 As of the 2020 redistricting, this district will retain the Illinois side of the Quad Cities area where much of its population previously resided, while its southern borders will now extend further into Central Illinois.
 The district will take in parts of Henry, Warren, and McDonough Counties; half of Mercer, Stephenson, Tazewell, McLean, Fulton, and Peoria Counties; and all of Carroll, Rock Island, Whiteside, and Knox Counties.

 Henry County is split between this district and the 16th district.
 They are partitioned on the northwest side by Shaffer Creek, Oakwood Cir, Oakmont Dr, Oakwood Country Club, Glenwood Rd, US Highway 6, E 450th St, Illinois Highway 280, Green River Rd, and Kings Dr. They are partitioned on the southeast side by E 1770th St, N 650th Ave/N 570th Ave, Timber Rd, E 2400th St, and N 1200 St. The 17th district takes in the municipalities of Colona, Kewanee, and Galva.

 Warren County is split between this district and the 15th district.
 They are partitioned by 60th St and 180th Ave.
-The 17th district takes in the municipalities of Alexis and Monmouth.
+The 17th district takes in the communities of Alexis (shared with Mercer County), Monmouth, and part of Cameron.

 McDonough County is split between this district and the 15th district.
-They are partitioned by US Highway 136, US Highway 67, N 1150th Rd, Grant St, Deer Rd, N 1200th St, S Quail Walk Rd, Jamestown Rd, Arlington Rd, La Moine River, Emory Rd, N 1400th Rd, Krohe Dr, E 1200th St, N 1800th Rd, and E 1900th St, N 1700th St, E 2000th St. The 17th district takes in the municipalities of Macomb and Bardolph.
+They are partitioned by US Highway 136, US Highway 67, N 1150th Rd, Grant St, Deer Rd, N 1200th St, S Quail Walk Rd, Jamestown Rd, Arlington Rd, La Moine River, Emory Rd, N 1400th Rd, Krohe Dr, E 1200th St, N 1800th Rd, and E 1900th St, N 1700th St, E 2000th St. The 17th district takes in the municipality of Bardolph and most of Macomb.

 Mercer County is split between this district and the 15th district.
-They are partitioned by 220th St. The 17th district takes in the municipalities of Burgess, Matherville, and Viola.
+They are partitioned by 220th St. The 17th district takes in the communities of Burgess, Matherville, Viola, Preemption, Sherrard, Swedona, Cable, Windsor, North Henderson, and Alexis (shared with Warren County).

 Stephenson County is split between this district and the 16th district.
 They are partitioned by Daws Rd, Howardsville Rd, Cedarville Rd, N Fawver Rd, and Maize Rd.
-The 17th district takes in the municipalities of Freeport, Pearl City, and Bolton.
+The 17th district takes in the communities of Freeport, Pearl City, Bolton, Ridott, German Valley, Willow Lake; and part of Baileyville, Cedarville, and Lena.

 Tazewell County is split between this district and the 16th district.
 They are partitioned by Illinois River, S 3rd St, Prince St, Elm St, Maple St, Mechanic St, Koch St, 5th St, Illinois Central Railroad, Townline Rd, Highway I-55, Illinois Highway 122, Indian Creek, Southwest Lincoln St, Southeast Main St, Hopedale Rd, Springtown Rd, Mackinaw Rd, and Lagoon Rd.
-The 17th district takes in the municipalities of Delavan and South Pekin.
+The 17th district takes in the communities of Delavan, Green Valley, and Armington; most of South Pekin; and part of Pekin (shared with Peoria County).